 We took the decision in April 2016 to move all our contractors and temporary staff to PAYE and we are proud we did so.

-This was an expensive option for our business, as it has meant turning away hundreds of limited company contractors who want to register with us, particularly in our driving sector.
+This was an expensive option for our business, as it has meant turning away hundreds of limited company contractors who want to register with us, particular in our driving sector.

 But we knew it was important to do the right thing for our contractors and for our clients.
-It means that IR35 does not affect our temps and contractors, as they have full employment rights and gives peace of mind to responsible employers we work with.
+It means that IR35 does not affect our temps and contractors, as they have workers’ rights.